-- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their mentally ill loved one on an individual level.
+- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their mentally ill loved one.

 Goals of the NAMI Family-to-Family Class

 - To give the family members the basic information necessary to take the best care possible of their loved ones and themselves.

 - To help the family member cope with the impact that mental illness has on the loved one and entire family.

 - To provide tools for the family member to use, even after completing the program that will assist in making the best decisions possible for their family.